Problem: Garbage in, garbage out

 Q-props is the only method that gives an accurate prediction in both cases.
 Group contribution yields chemical accuracy in the case of ethylbenzene, but is far off in the case of tert-butanol, whereas the quantum method G3MP2 gives good results in the case of tert-butanol but is significantly off for ethylbenzene.
 Notably, only Q-props gives an uncertainty estimate, deriving directly from the method as visualized above.

 In these cases, intelligently using quantum chemistry and experimental data, Q-props gives consistently accurate predictions and specific uncertainties.
 Q-props also gives a clear indication of what experimental data to trust - and what not to trust - when such data is available but contradictory.
 It is important to note that the experimental data is only shown to benchmark the different prediction methods and highlight how Q-props can guide what data to trust.
-The shown data is not used to make the predictions - only data of other compounds is used for predictions.
+Q-props uses all the best experimental data, but of course not that of the compound being predicted.

 The results are produced with a proof-of-concept tool developed by Hafnium Labs in 2017.
 While this tool only predicted heat of formation properties, we are currently developing a prototype tool that can predict a wide range of pure component properties.
 Please contact us if you are interested in testing this prototype which will be accessible through a web interface when ready.